Original article care of the amazing people at TREASURES MAGAZINE

-Our remedy offers support for unsettled babies that are overtired, irritated with wind, colic, reflux, sore tummy’s, low grade allergies or discomfort from teething.
+Our remedy offers support for unsettled babies that are overtired, irritated with the wind, colic, reflux, sore tummy’s, low-grade allergies or discomfort from teething.

 SleepDrops for Babies is an all-natural tool that can be used to settle your little one to sleep for both day naps and night time sleeps.